64dB0y/gui_calculator/CONTRIBUTING.md

 request this way before starting to code.

-If you have a general question about gui_calculator, you can post it on [Stack Overflow], the issue tracker is only for bugs and feature requests.
+If you have a general question about gui_calculator, you can post it on [Stack Overflow], the issue tracker is only for bugs, design and feature requests. (eg. exception handling or change button color)

 ### Fork & create a branch